Kevin-Elliott-McCrea/C-Sharp_Live_Project/CodeDetails/README.md

     </div>
 }
 ```
-As you can see, I used the same CSS for both pages since they had almost the same functionality
+Here you can see the CSS I used for both pages, which increases efficiency
 ```CSS
 .prodphoto-form-styling {
     background-color: var(--light-color);